isene/rsh/README.md

 Hitting Shift-TAB will do a similar search through the command history - but with a general match of the search criteria (not only matching at the start).

 ## Integrations
-rsh is integrated with the [rtfm file manager](https://github.com/isene/RTFM) and with [fzf](https://github.com/junegunn/fzf).
+rsh is integrated with the [rtfm file manager](https://github.com/isene/RTFM), with [fzf](https://github.com/junegunn/fzf) and with the programming language [XRPN](https://github.com/isene/xrpn).

 Just enter the command `r` and rtfm will be launched - and when you quit the file manager, you will drop back into rsh in the directory you where you exited rtfm.

 Enter the command `fzf` to launch the fuzzy finder - select the directory/file you want, press `ENTER` and you will find yourself in the directory where that item resides.

+If you start a line with "=", the rest of the line will be interpreted as an XRPN program.
+This gives you the full power of XRPN right at your fingertips.
+You can do simple stuff like this: `=13,23,*,x^2` and the answer to `(13 * 23)^2` will be given (89401) in the format that you have set in your `.xrpn/conf`.
+Or you can do more elaborate stuff like `=fix 6,5,sto c,time,'Time now is: ',atime,aview,pse,fix 0,lbl a,rcl c,prx,dse c,gto a`.
+Go crazy.
+Use single-quotes for any Alpha entry.

 ## Syntax highlighting
 rsh will highlight nicks, gnicks, commands and dirs/files as they are written on the command line.